Abner Small of Waterville, Maine, narrowly evaded capture at the Battle of Gettysburg, only to be taken prisoner of war 13 months later.

-He was mustered out of the 3rd Maine and commissioned an officer in the newly formed Maine 16th Infantry Regiment, which was famous for its heroism at Gettysburg.
+He was mustered out of the 3rd Maine and commissioned an officer in the newly formed Maine 16th Infantry Regiment, famous for its heroism at Gettysburg.
 The regiment’s delaying action on June 1, 1863, allowed the retreat of 16,000 Union Army troops, but at a dreadful cost.
-More than 200 were killed, captured or wounded; only 38 lived to fight another day.
+More than 200 were killed, captured or wounded.
+Only 38 lived to fight another day.
 Abner Small was one of them.

 After the battle, he wrote how the men of the Maine 16th prevented the Confederates from capturing their flags – the regimental flag and the Stars and Stripes — as they overran what was left of the regiment:

 “For a few last moments our little regiment defended angrily its hopeless challenge, but it was useless to fight longer.
 We looked at our colors, and our faces burned.
 We must not surrender those symbols of our pride and our faith.”
 The color bearers “appealed to the colonel,” Small wrote, “and with his consent they tore the flags from the staves and ripped the silk into shreds; and our officers and men that were near took each a shred.”